Muniox/blog-megak-front/README.md

 ## How to run client

-To run client localy on pc, file .env.development should have variable:
+In order to run the API locally on your PC, the .env.development file should contain the following variable:

 ```
 VITE_PATH='http://localhost:3000/'